 The Prince George Public Interest Research Group

 PGPIRG was founded at UNBC in 1995, with the Compost Program being one of our first initiatives!
-Since then, we have established various on-going programming (i.e. Local Foods Program, Farm for Thought, The Good Store), as well as student-led Action Groups (e.g. Borrow-a-Mug, Subversive Knitting, Amnesty International letter writing campaigns, The Food Recovery Project, etc).
+Since then, we have established various on-going programming (i.e. Local Foods Program, Farm for Thought, The Good Store), as well as student-led Action Groups (e.g. Borrow-a-Mug, Subversive Knitting, the Pipe Up PG, Eco Fashion Show, film nights, The Food Recovery Project, and more).

-Above all, PGPIRG aims to affect intersectional social + environmental change with proper stewardship for the future.
-We are a resource centre for students creating grassroots change and building a healthy, equitable, sustainable society in the north.
+Above all, we aim to affect intersectional social + environmental change with proper stewardship for the future.
+PGPIRG is a resource centre for students creating grassroots change and building a healthy, just, and sustainable society in the north.

 Executive Director | Dara Campbell (she/her)